Composite Veneers (Composite Resin Veneers) Cost UK 2026: Full Price Guide

 How long do composite veneers last?

 They last 5–10 years with good care.
-They can chip or stain but are easily repaired.
+They can chip or stain but are easily repaired chair-side at low cost.

 Are composite veneers cheaper than porcelain?